KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS16.0.md

 [Merged commits](https://review.lineageos.org/#/q/status:merged++branch:lineage-16.0+-project:%255E.*device.*+-project:%255E.*kernel.*,n,z) not mentioned in the changelog.

+**7.2.
+2020 changelog:**

+- add camera HAL to support Pi camera modules and USB webcams (thanks to Android-x86)
+- update to MESA 19.3.3 and latest upstream versions of minigbm gralloc, drm_hwcomposer, and libdrm
+- enable hardware overlays (improves graphics performance)
+- add option to switch to SwiftShader software renderer e.g. to use official 7" touchscreen or to boot without any display connected (see FAQ)
+- fix portrait apps on forced landscape orientation (thanks to Ladehunter)
+- update GPS HAL
+- option to use DIY hardware power button to boot to TWRP recovery (see FAQ)
+- initial support for IR modules and remotes (tested with TSOP4838)
+- update to Linux 4.19.102 kernel and patch known vulnerabilities (CVE-xxxx-xxxx, and more)
+- Android security patch level: 5 January 2020 (merged)

 **22.12. changelog:**

-- update to MESA 19.3 and latest upstream versions of minigbm gralloc, drm_hwcomposer, and libdrm
+- update to MESA 19.3.1 and latest upstream versions of minigbm gralloc, drm_hwcomposer, and libdrm
 - set default resolution using a configuration file (see FAQ)
 - add vendor init library to set serial number, revision, and resolution properties
 - add health HAL to fake battery/charging